0b1-k/Humble-Roots-Project-deprecated-/config/rules.md

 **"enabled"**: 0 = rule is disabled, 1 = rule is enabled.

-**"node"**: the friendly name of the node as defined in the **"node"** section of the [config.json](./config.json.template) file.
+**"node"**: the friendly name of the node as defined in the *node* section of the [config.json](./config.json.template) file.
-Automation rules should always reference sensor nodes by their friendly name instead of their ID for the sake of clarity.
+For clarity's sake, automation rules should always reference sensor nodes by their friendly name instead of their ID.
 For instance, writing *node=relay&cmd=act&r=water&s=on* is easier to read and less error-prone than *node=20&cmd=act&r=3&s=1*.

 **"value"**: provides the name of the value that needs to be evaluated against the terms defined by the rule.